nazar-pc/PickMeUp/readme.md

 Root pickmeup element (jQuery collection object) can be accessed as `$('...').get(0).pickmeup` or directly `this.pickmeup` if inside callback.

+## Touch devices
+PickMeUp doesn't include complete support for touch devices, only naive implementation.

+If you need proper support for touch devices, you can use [jTAP](https://github.com/BR0kEN-/jTap) jQuery plugin and set `trigger_event` to `click tap`.

 ## Styling
 If you want other colors - just change several variables in scss file.